Introit

 Second Reading ROM 8:28-30

-Brothers and sisters: We know that all things work for good for those who love God, who are called according to his purpose.
-For those he foreknew he also predestined to be conformed to the image of his Son, so that he might be the firstborn among many brothers and sisters.
-And those he predestined he also called; and those he called he also justified; and those he justified he also glorified.
+We know that all things work together for good for those who love God, who are called according to his purpose.
+29 For those whom God foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers and sisters.
+30 And those whom God predestined he also called; and those whom he called he also justified; and those whom he justified he also glorified.

 Gospel Acclamation CF. MT 11:25